-Black sitcoms have existed on television for decades now—The Fresh Prince of Bel-Air turns 30 in 2020!—, and while they aren’t as universally appreciated as sitcoms with less diverse casts, they offer an in-depth presentation of what it’s like existing as a Black person in a world that doesn’t cater to us.
+Black sitcoms have existed on television for decades now—The Fresh Prince of Bel-Air just turned 30!—and while they aren’t as universally appreciated as sitcoms with less diverse casts, they offer an in-depth presentation of what it’s like existing as a Black person in a world that doesn’t cater to us.

-Casting aside traditional Black roles like service workers, maids, and other harmful caricatures, the Black sitcom has evolved into relatable representation that wasn’t previously depicted.
+Casting aside traditional Black roles like service workers, maids, and other harmful caricatures, the Black sitcom has evolved into a relatable representation that wasn’t previously depicted.
 Recently, newer shows have cropped up and shone an even brighter light on the Black community—The Chi, Atlanta, and Insecure, to name a few—and allowed us to show the rest of America what Black culture and life is really like.

 There is a rich history of representation that has gotten us to where we are today.
 There are many shows, ranging from the ‘70s through the early 2000s, that have allowed us to achieve this level of representation, by capturing Black people in various lights and occupations.
 These shows have struck down the notion that their existence isn’t necessary and have finally begun to fill a huge void in entertainment—but that process is just getting started.